-- Erythrocyte sedimentation rate (ESR): A test measuring how quickly red blood cells settle to the bottom of a test tube.
+- Erythrocyte sedimentation rate (ESR): This test gauges how quickly red blood cells settle to the bottom of a test tube.
 The ESR test indicates the presence of an inflammatory condition, such as RA, but cannot diagnose RA on its own.

-- C-reactive protein (CRP) test: A test that indicates the level of C-reactive protein in the blood.
-Higher levels of CRP in the blood may indicate inflammation or infection in the body.
+- C-reactive protein (CRP) test: This test indicates the level of CRP in the blood.
+Higher levels of CRP may indicate inflammation or infection in the body.

-- Complete blood test: A test to check for anemia.
-A 2017 study in the World Journal of Pharmaceutical and Medical Research reported that 60 percent of Sudanese people with RA in the study also had anemia.
+- Complete blood count: This test can check for anemia.
+A 2016 study reports that 60% of Sudanese people with RA in the study also had anemia.

-Both RA and pulmonary fibrosis have no cure, so treatment goals aim to manage the symptoms and reduce the progression of the disease.
+Both RA and pulmonary fibrosis have no cure, so treatment goals aim to manage the symptoms and reduce the progression of the condition.

-Medications and treatments to control RA-linked pulmonary fibrosis may include:
+Medications and treatments to manage RA-linked pulmonary fibrosis

-RA-linked pulmonary fibrosis progresses differently from person-to-person.
-Some people experience worsening of symptoms within months, while in others, the disease may take a few years to advance.
+RA-linked pulmonary fibrosis progresses differently from person to person.
+Some people experience worsening symptoms within months, while in others, the condition may take a few years to advance.